sjmulder/gz-sort/win32/README.txt

-To build, open a command promt and:
+To build, open a command prompt and:

     cd path\to\gz-sort
     vcvars64